-The unique blend of east and west has cultivated the Philippines both in appearance and culture.
-The Filipino character is a fusion of different cultures that create an interesting and fascinating society.
-The spirit of kinship or bayanihan is said to have come from their Malay ancestors, the piousness from the Spanish influence, and the close-knit family relations from the Chinese.
+The unique blend of east and west has cultivated the Philippines in both appearance and culture.
+The Filipino character is a melting pot of cultures that create a fascinating society.
+The locals' spirit of kinship or bayanihan is said to have come from their Malay ancestors, their piousness from the Spanish influence, and the close-knit family relations from the Chinese.

-This diverse blend of cultures is sure to be foreign to most Westerners, and expats will probably experience some degree of culture shock in the Philippines.
-However, with a little time and effort, expats will soon see and appreciate the Filipino people’s distinct character and positive outlook on life.
-Other nationalities have commended the Filipinos for their hospitable nature and they are very welcoming, particularly with foreign visitors.
+With time and effort, new arrivals will soon see and appreciate the Filipino people’s distinct character and positive outlook on life.
+Other nationalities have commended the Filipinos for their hospitable and welcoming nature, particularly with foreign visitors.

 Language in the Philippines

 The two official languages used in the Philippines are Filipino and English.
-Filipino is the national language of the country, while English is widely used as a medium of instruction in higher education and formal business settings.
+Filipino is the country's national language, while English serves as a medium of instruction in higher education and formal business settings.

 Communication in the Philippines

-Filipinos often use their eyes, lips, and hands to convey a wide range of messages.
-Raised eyebrows and a smile indicate a silent “hello” or a “yes” in response to a question.
-Fixed eye contact between men is considered aggressive.
+Filipinos often use their eyes, lips and hands to convey messages.
+Raised eyebrows and a smile indicate a silent 'hello' or a 'yes' in response to a question.
+Fixed eye contact between men is generally considered aggressive.
 The proper method to summon somebody is with a downward wave.

 Filipinos place great emphasis on polite language and gentle conversation.
-Tone of voice should always be soft and gentle, and direct questions should be avoided.
+The tone of voice should always be soft, and expats should avoid direct questions.

-As a sign of respect, Filipinos address people much older than them with po and opo.
-They do not call elders by their first names, but use words such as Kuya, Ate, Manong or Manang that denote their superiority and greater wisdom.
-They also practise the gesture of kissing the hands of the elders and the peculiar gesture of letting the front of the hand of an elder touch their foreheads.
+As a sign of respect, Filipinos address elderly people with po and opo.
+They do not call seniors by their first names but use words such as Kuya, Ate, Manong or Manang that denote their superiority and wisdom.
+They also perform the peculiar gestures of kissing their elders' hands and letting the front of the hand of an elder touch their foreheads.

 Dress in the Philippines

-In the Philippines people generally dress for the weather.
+People mainly dress for the weather in the Philippines.
 In the business world, dress is quite formal and conservative.
-Men wear dark business suits with a tie and women go for a business suit or a skirt and blouse.
+Men wear dark business suits with a tie, and women go for a business suit or a skirt and blouse.

 Women in the Philippines

-Interestingly, the Philippines is a matriarchal society and women are highly respected within family life.
-Women have the same social and political rights as men and often hold high positions in the political and business worlds.
+The Philippines is a matriarchal society that values women in family life.
+Women also have the same social and political rights as men and often hold high positions in the political and business worlds.

 Religion in the Philippines

-With a myriad of foreign influences, the spiritual aspect of the Filipinos has also been diversified.
-The two primary religions in the Philippines are Islam and Christianity.
-Today, most of the population are Roman Catholics.
-Islam is concentrated at the southern end of the archipelago.
+Thanks to the myriad foreign influences, religion in the Philippines is also diverse.
+The two primary religions are Islam and Christianity, and most Filipinos are Roman Catholics.
+Most Filipinos who practise Islam are located at the southern end of the archipelago.

 Social customs in the Philippines

-In Asia, generally speaking, saving face is among the most important issues.
-Public displays of anger, trying to prove someone wrong in front of others, or disrespect of one’s rank or position goes against the concept of saving face.
-When in an embarrassing situation, Filipinos may laugh or try to change the subject to hide the awkwardness.
+Generally speaking, 'saving face' is among the most important things in Asia.
+Public displays of anger, criticism or disrespect of one’s rank or position go against the concept of saving face.
+In an embarrassing situation, Filipinos may laugh or try to change the subject to hide the awkwardness.

 Dining in the Philippines

-Like the French, the Filipinos love to eat and drink.
-During time in the Philippines, expats will likely be invited to meals and banquets.
-Filipino eating habits are very similar to those of the Spanish and the Chinese.
+Filipinos love to eat and drink.
+Expats will likely be invited for meals and banquets at some point during their time in the Philippines.
+Filipino eating habits are similar to those of the Spanish and the Chinese.

 Most restaurants and families serve each person their own plate of food.
-In some restaurants however, it is common to order a variety of food and everyone will share what is on the table.
-Filipinos regard food very highly, so if a guest in a Filipino home and food is offered, expats should take some and tell them it tastes delicious.
-Filipinos will take it as an insult and lack of respect if their guest doesn’t eat the food offered to them.
+In some restaurants, diners may order a variety of food, and share what is on the table.
+Filipinos regard food very highly, so if a guest in a Filipino home is offered food, it should be accepted, as a rejection will be perceived as an insult.

-Most Filipinos in the rural areas are still accustomed to eating with their hands, or what is called kamay or kamayan.
-The four fingers are used as the spoon and the thumb is used to push the food into one’s mouth.
-Expats attempting this method of eating should not put the food on the palms of their hands, as it may resemble lack of respect for the food.
+Most Filipinos in rural areas are still accustomed to eating with their hands, or what is known as kamay or kamayan.
+The four fingers serve as the spoon, and the thumb pushes the food into the mouth.
+Expats attempting this method of eating should not put the food in the palms of their hands, as it may resemble a lack of respect for the food.

 General etiquette tips for the Philippines

-Staring is impolite and confrontational.
-However, foreigners will often be stared at in the street, but this is mainly just curiosity from the locals.
+- Staring is impolite and considered confrontational.
+However, locals may stare at foreigners in the street, but this is just mainly curiosity.

-When visiting a Filipino home, expats should remove their shoes before going inside.
+- When visiting a Filipino home, expats should leave their shoes outside.